Chess Tournament FAQ

 • 2:45-3pm: Award presentation

-• We feel that chess tournaments are like piano recitals in that they sharpen a student's focus in class and leading up to the tournament.
+• We feel that chess tournaments are like piano recitals in that they sharpen a player's focus in class and leading up to the tournament.

-• We also fee l it is a great way to increase a student's level of play more quickly.
+• We also fee l it is a great way to increase a player's level of play more quickly.
 Students learn a lot in six rounds of tournament chess.

 • It also helps build camaraderie between school mates, between chess players from different schools and can serve as a bonding experience between a child and their parent.

-• Students get an opportunity to play students from other schools.
-They rarely, if ever, play against student's from their school.
-NOTE: The Grade 6+ division is a usually a smaller division, so it is harder to avoid playing someone from your school in that division.
+• Players get an opportunity to play with students from other schools.
+They rarely, if ever, play against students from their school.
+NOTE: The Grade 6+ division is usually a smaller division, so it is harder to avoid playing someone from your school in that division.

-• MOST IMPORTANTLY - they are FUN!
-We often see players playing chess between rounds, asking their parent to play chess with them when they get home and just enjoying the whole experience.
+• MOST IMPORTANTLY, they are fun!
+We often see players playing chess between rounds, asking their parents to play chess with them when they get home, and just enjoying the whole experience.

-We add clocks to players primarily to stay on schedule.
+We add clocks to other boards, even K-1 grades, to stay on schedule.

 Sometimes we may not add a clock.
 Some factors in our determination are: